-Editor’s note: The following is part three of a multi-part series of articles on RELIEF covering the IASP Global Patient Alliance (see part one here and part two here).
+Editor’s note: The following is part three of a multi-part series of articles on RELIEF covering the IASP Global Alliance of Pain Patient Advocates (see part one here, part two here, and part four here).
 Stay tuned for additional coverage over the coming weeks.

 When Keith Meldrum, a deputy fire chief and former vice chair of Pain BC, was 16 years old, he suffered a life-threatening car accident on a rural highway in British Columbia, Canada.
 As the car rolled off the road, his seatbelt tore through his abdomen, causing significant internal damage.
 He called the pain of the event “insurmountable”—and said he recalled wishing for death.
 Witnesses to the car crash called for help and, luckily, Meldrum made it to the nearest trauma center within an hour.
 He underwent his first operation, lasting six hours, where surgeons attempted to repair what they could.